-Join Jungwoo Ryoo for an in-depth discussion in this video Using a hardware write blocker, part of Computer Forensics Essential Training.
+Join Jungwoo Ryoo for an in-depth discussion in this video Using a hardware write blocker, part of Learning Computer Forensics.

 …Hardware Write Blockers come in many different forms.…In this video, we'll be looking at some of the most widely used forms of…Hardware Write Blockers.…The most basic equipment, when it comes to hardware write blocking,…is to simply connect an evidence drive through a USB interface.…So in this case, you rely on software for write-blocking.…In this case, all the hardware write-blocker does, is simply providing…an interface between your evidence drive and your computer forensics workstation.…